17:1 Better is a dry morsel with

 The discerning sets his face toward wisdom,

-but the eyes of a fool are on the ends of the earth.
+but the eyes of a fool are on the ends of

 A foolish son is a grief to his father